 Fonseca, like his protagonist, is also from Costa Rica although he spent much of his adolescence in Puerto Rico, and Austral marks his first return to Central America in his writing.
 He notes in an interview that it meant a lot to finally feel comfortable “narrating from a region that I recognise as home but which I left long ago.”
 It may have taken three novels to get back there, but, having read and loved both of his previous works, I would suggest that this

 is perhaps his strongest, most focused and most rewarding to date.
 Sometimes you can go home again.

-Seeing Red by Lina Meruane is translated by Megan McDowell and published by Deep Vellum.
+Austral: A Novel by Carlos Fonseca is translated from the Spanish by Megan McDowell and published by Farrar, Straus & Giroux.